olga-od-ua/hello_ireland/TESTING.md

 3. The Admin can add, edit and delete products.
 Al the Add Product form fields are working as expected, the fields marked as required must be filled out.

+Other CRUD tests can also be traced in [User Stories Testing section](#user-stories-testing).

 ## **[BACK TO TOP](#content-quick-links)** *
 <hr style="height:5px;border-width:0;color:gray;background-color: #eca50b">